Third Stimulus Check Calculator - American Rescue Plan

 Who is eligible for the stimulus?
 Where do you sign up?

 All Americans with a Social Security Number will be considered for the relief checks.
 Even if you didn't file taxes in 2019 or 2020, the bill text states that you could still be considered for a relief check based on "information available to the Secretary" (awaiting further details).
 Not everyone will get financial support, since the amount given depends heavily on your yearly income.
+You can calculate it with our annual income calculator.

 The authorities will get all the information they need to send the money from your tax return.
 That means that you don't need to fill out any documents or stand in a long queue.
 Once calculated, the sum will be transferred to you using the information provided in your tax return.
 If there is no information for a direct transfer, they will mail you a relief check.
 As you might have expected, that option is bound to take longer.